MahiKhan5360/Skin-Lesion-Segmentation-using-Capsule-Layer-and-CNN/README.md

 Where:
 - `s`: Capsule input
 - `v`: Capsule output
 - `||s||`: Euclidean norm of the input vector

 This allows capsules to encode the probability and instantiation parameters of features.

+## Training Callbacks

+The following callbacks are used:
+- `EarlyStopping`: Monitors `val_loss` and stops if no improvement for 10 epochs
+- `ModelCheckpoint`: Saves the best model based on validation loss
+- `ReduceLROnPlateau`: Reduces learning rate by factor of 0.2 if `val_loss` plateaus